-I am currently working on two research projects:
+I am currently working on two book projects:

 – “Euro-Asian encounters and inter-Asian diplomatic relations in the Malay speaking world (17th-20th century)”.
 Supported by Harvard Asia Center (2018-2019)

-The study focuses on uncovering the evolving ‘political cultures’ of the sultanates between the late 17th to the early 20th centuries by looking at the way sovereigns conducted negotiations and settled legal arrangements with European agents.
-In that perspective, the study analyses diplomatic and legal documents produced in the Malay language (jawi) – letters, treaties, contracts, and leases – considering them in the conditions of their production, reception, and as objects of mediation.
-Together with their translation and graphic layout (text), and in the context of their presentation (iconography), these documents carry ideas of territory, rule, and relation to people, which the present project aims at highlighting and analyzing.
-The research is intended to bring to a better understanding and a better definition of the relationships between Europeans and Southeast Asian rulers often described along the simple dichotomy of superiority versus inferiority.
-Instead of domination, which already set the mode of interpretation, the study will use negotiation and conciliation as a frame of analysis to consider the versatility of the relation.
-More broadly, the present research intends to contribute to historical studies on intercultural communication and to a larger discussion with colleagues working on the Muslim world.
+The study focused on uncovering the evolving ‘political cultures’ of the sultanates between the late 17th and the early 20th centuries by looking at the way sovereigns conducted negotiations and settled legal arrangements with European agents.
+From that perspective, the study analyzed diplomatic and legal documents produced in the Malay language (jawi) – letters, treaties, contracts, and leases – considering them in the conditions of their production, reception, and as objects of mediation.
+Together with their translation and graphic layout (text), and in the context of their presentation (iconography), these documents carry ideas of territory, rule, and relation to people, which the present project aims to highlight and analyze.